cvan/joshVR/README.md

 Do not run this in production yet, as all the `node_modules` directories are served.
 We will need to introduce a separate `dist/` directory with only the necessary files copied over.

 ##Create
 Describe your scene using primitives (currently only cubes and spheres) and groups to describe a scene hierarchy.
 ![edit](screenshots/1.png)

 Use the dynamically created controls to modify transforms on individual primitives.
 Make sure to add the transform attributes in the code for the controls to be built.
-Current arrtibutes supported:
+Current attributes supported:

 * translateX
 * translateY